 Home > Referees > Referee Clinics

 USRowing Referee College sessions at three different levels will be offered in 2013-14, as described below.
-For information on attending a particular school contact John Wik at email@example.com.
+For information on attending a particular school or to find out if there is a referee clinic scheduled in your area, contact John Wik at firstname.lastname@example.org.

 Basic Skills School

 The basis for this school will be routine situations normally encountered in most regattas.
 The curriculum will reflect the national procedural standards for how the Rules of Rowing are to be applied and interpreted on a routine basis.
 Topics will include starting races, following races as the referee, judging the finish, and serving on the control commission.
 This school is appropriate for those who are still in their formative years as a working official, and is designed to help them attain basic competency and proficiency as a licensed USRowing official; it may also serve as a refresher for anyone wanting to update their basic skills against the currently accepted national standards.
 A unique feature of this school is to combine classroom discussion and exercises with live on-the-water practice and demonstration.

 A Basic Skills school took place January 31-February 2, 2014 in Sarasota, Fla.
 Future clinic dates are TBD.

 Advanced Referee Skills School